ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 > adjust it.
 {: .warning}

-Now you've been warned, again, let's populating the cluster with some sample STONITH resources using virsh over ssh.
+Now you've been warned again and again, let's populating the cluster with some sample STONITH resources using virsh over ssh.
 First, we need to allow ssh password-less authentication to `<user>@192.168.122.1` so these fencing resource can work.
 Again, this is specific to this setup.
 Depending on your fencing topology, you might not need this step.
 Run on all node: